 Giving examples or even practicing engagement in a class or two and expecting them to do it on their own simply isn’t enough.
 Learners need the skills broken down into separate functions to recognise and practice.
 What do we do to engage with readings?
 How can they be divided into clearer, concise roles to practice before being put together?
 And despite strong encouragement, it’s rare that any student will fully grasp how to engage even if they have the gumption to run with it on their own.
 This has been my experience.

 Last year, my colleagues and I tried out a version of reading circles in the vein of Furr (2004) with the readings required by the History credit course our students concurrently took.
 Though it seemed to help them understand the primary and secondary sources, in-class discussion infrequently moved into true discussion.
-With several factors potentially contributing to this, this year I kept the same general timeline, but determined that I’d control certain factors: 1) modify the roles to suit our students’ needs and our goals, 2) require student reflections after the in-class discussions, and 3) choose the readings themselves.
+With several factors potentially contributing to this, this year I kept the same general timeline, but determined that I’d control certain factors: 1) modify the roles to suit our students’ needs and our goals, 2) require student reflections after the in-class discussions, and 3) choose the readings myself.

 I allow students to choose their weekly roles, exceptions: there must be a Discussion Leader and not same role twice in a row.
 This gives a certain control back.
 To do this, they update this Google spreadsheet so I can monitor more effectively.